MagicPoulp/SwiftUI_exercise1/README.md

 Author: Thierry Vilmart
 May 2021

-A training project with SwiftUI and RXSwift
+A training project with SwiftUI and RXSwift.

+A screenshot showing the result is available in the main folder,

 A table view shows a list of dogs that can be makred as favorites.
 The update of the number in the app bar is updated using RxSwift.